leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/RHETORIC/TACIT/2rimmonkenannlf_narrative_levels_framework_rimmonkenan.md

    The extradiegetic level refers to narration that occurs outside the story world.
 This is typically the primary level of narration, where the narrator is not a character within the narrative but exists externally to tell the story.

 ##### **Components of Extradiegetic Level**

-**Characteristics**:
+###### **Narrative Authority**
-   - **Narrative Authority**: The extradiegetic narrator holds authority, controlling the flow of information and influencing the reader’s understanding of the story.
+  - **Definition**: The extradiegetic narrator holds authority, controlling the flow of information and influencing the reader’s understanding of the story.
+  - **Characteristics**
+    - **Omniscient Control**: Provides comprehensive insights, often knowing more than any character in the story.
+    - **Information Management**: Decides what details to reveal or withhold, guiding reader perception.
+    - **Objective Perspective**: Often maintains a neutral, authoritative tone that influences how the reader interprets the narrative.

+###### **Framing Device**
-   - **Framing Device**: The extradiegetic level often serves as a framing device, introducing the intradiegetic narrative and setting its context.
+  - **Definition**: The extradiegetic level often serves as a framing device, introducing the intradiegetic narrative and setting its context.
+  - **Characteristics**
+    - **Contextual Setup**: Establishes the setting and background for the main story.
+    - **Narrative Transition**: Provides a bridge between different narrative levels, enhancing structure.
+    - **Perspective Control**: Offers a broader view that frames the main story within a larger narrative.

+###### **Narrative Distance**
-   - **Narrative Distance**: The extradiegetic narrator typically maintains a certain distance from the events of the story, providing an overarching perspective.
+  - **Definition**: The extradiegetic narrator typically maintains a certain distance from the events of the story, providing an overarching perspective.

-**Contextualization**:
-   Rimmon-Kenan emphasizes that the extradiegetic level is where the narrative voice establishes its reliability or potential biases.
-It shapes how the reader perceives the intradiegetic events, providing a context or frame through which the narrative is filtered.
+  - **Characteristics**
+    - **Detached Viewpoint**: Observes the story from outside, offering an unbiased account.
+    - **Comprehensive Overview**: Presents a complete view of the story, beyond the characters’ subjective experiences.
+    - **Analytical Tone**: Often allows for reflective or interpretative commentary on the story’s events.

 ---